Rizal Shrine (Calamba): History

 In 1949, President Elpidio Quirino passed Executive Order No. 145, facilitating reconstruction of the house.
 Filipino school children provided most of the funding for the project while Juan F. Nakpil served as the supervising architect.
 Staying true to the original home, the reconstructed house occupies the same site and is built from the materials during the time the house was built.

 On June 19, 1950, the newly built home was inaugurated and now serves as a repository for Rizal's memorabilia.

 During the Centenary of the Philippine Independence in 1998, the National Commission for Culture and the Arts in cooperation with the National Centennial Commission, decided that Rizal's Shrine should focus specifically on his childhood.

 The house is intended to provide an accurate representation of the home Rizal grew up in until his formal schooling in Biñan.
-Rizal's anecdotes often reference his childhood home, recounting the nipa hut in the garden where he learned to sleep and sculpt; the kitchen where he learned the alphabet; the bedroom where he learned to pray; the library where he discovered books and the azotea where he listened to his grandmother's stories of "skeletons, buried treasures and trees that bloomed with diamonds."
+Rizal's anecdotes often reference his childhood home, recounting the nipa hut in the garden where he used to sleep and learned to sculpt; the kitchen where he learned the alphabet; the bedroom where he learned to pray; the library where he discovered books and the azotea where he listened to his grandmother's stories of "skeletons, buried treasures and trees that bloomed with diamonds."

 Near Rizal's home is the church where he was baptised, Saint John the Baptist Parish Church.

 Features

 The Rizal Shrine is a typical rectangular Bahay na Bato, reminiscent of upper-class Filipino homes built during the Spanish Colonial era.
 The lower portion is made of adobe stone and brick, while the upper portion consists of hardwood.
 The original interior flooring of the house was discovered during reconstruction and utilized.
-It has sliding windows made of capiz shells, the exterior walls are painted green (originally white) and the roof is constructed of red ceramic tile.
+Its windows have sliding window sashes using capiz shells, the exterior walls are painted green (originally white) and the roof is constructed of red ceramic tile.
 In June 2009, the National Historical Institute (now National Historical Commission of the Philippines) ordered the shrine's repainting to highlight the meaning of Rizal's surname.